By Sadrudin K. Hassam

 Introduction and definition of the term Munajat

 The tradition of reciting the Munajat, Ya Ali Khuba Mijalas, began over a hundred years ago.
 It was recited in various jamati gatherings (mijalas) by Ismailis in many parts of the world to commemorate the enthronement of their 48th Imam Sultan Muhammad Shah, the late Aga Khan III (1877 – 1957).
 Continuing with this tradition, this Munajat, with slight variations, is now recited on the occasion of the anniversary of the ascension of Shah Karim al-Husseini (His Highness the Aga Khan IV) as the 49th Imam of The Shia Imami Ismaili Muslims.
-He became Imam on July 11th, 1957 and this year (2011) marks his fifty fouth Imamat anniversary.
+He became Imam on July 11th, 1957 and the date in 2013 will mark his fifty sixth Imamat anniversary.

 The Arabic word munajat is formed from the root word na-ja-wa which means ‘to converse secretly’ or ‘confidentially’.
 Hence munajat means ‘confidential talk or ‘secret conversation’.

 Na-ja-wa is also the root for najah meaning ‘deliverance’, ‘salvation’ or ‘redemption’.
 So technically by munajat is meant ‘to do giriyah-uzari’ (supplication).
 It is also an expression of gratitude and the seeking of Divine help (tawfiq).
 From the context of the ginanic literature of the Ismailis, the term munajat would be equivalent to venti (supplication).

 Apart from conveying this basic idea of venti, the term munajat also has the connotation of conveying mubaraki (greetings) and adoration or reverence to a holy person, in this case the Ismaili Imam.